 Why Read One-to-One?

-Johnny Prime says reading the Bible with others, one-to-one, is a vital part of your pastoral ministry.
-Here he explains why and offers some practical advice to help you along.
+Reading the Bible with others, one-to-one, is a vital part of pastoral ministry.

 A young FIEC pastor invited a man who had started attending church to read John’s gospel with him one-to-one.